s256/markdown-cv/index.md

 - \- New Office Setup (Network, Fibre, Security)
 - \- Point of contact for Data Privacy Officer
 - \- Point of contact for all topics on IT Security
-- \- Establishing new Team Structure - two Focus Teams: IT Administration | System Engineering
+- \- Establishing new Team Structure
 - \- Hardware Procurement Process Setup
 - \- OKR Planning
 - \- Budget Planning